singh1114/best/_posts/2019-12-13-set-up-new-machines-for-development.md

 ---
 title: How I set up new machines | For development
 date: '2019-12-13 20:58:00 +0000'
+description: >-
+  Setting up new machines by taking all the important data from the old machines by sshing into them and getting files using scp
 published: true
 image: 'https://i.imgur.com/ZYkt1Yf.jpg'
 tags: